-The Lyme Billy Schools Pack
+The Axminster to Lyme Regis Railway Schools Pack

 The former Axminster to Lyme Regis Railway closed in 1965, but it still offers some significant learning opportunities across a wide area of the national curriculum.
 The story of the magical little railway on the Devon / Dorset border is particularly relevant to Key Stage 2 studies in history and geography because it involves an era of significant local change.
 For schools in the area, it offers teachers a primary source of evidence that is so often hard to find.
-In launching our pack, we are conscious that it can be enlarged and improved, and are very keen to engage with teachers.

 - Understand how the railway changed life in the local area and beyond